hnsl/quark/Readme.md

 inserted.
 It also contains the value associated with the key.

 ### Partitions
-A partition is a continuous block of memory, they are at least one page large.
+A partition is a continuous block of memory.
 Partitions form doubly linked lists for all levels.
 The partitions are only a supportive structure to the nodes to make disk access efficient.
-They have

 ### Nodes
 In an ordinary skip-list the nodes would more or less be the data structure.